-- Section 1 introduces the document, describing the context of the outcomes of the work performed within the task and highlights its relation to the rest of the tasks and deliverables of the project. - Section 2 documents the motivation and challenges in the access of the deployed microservices of a microservices-based platform by the clients. - Section 3 presents the design overview and design specifications of the INFINITECH Open API Gateway component, as well as the use cases addressed, along with the corresponding sequence diagrams. - Section 4 presents the implementation details of the delivered version of the INFINITECH Open API Gateway component. - Section 5 presents the list of baseline technologies and tools that are utilised in the implementation of the INFINITECH Open API Gateway component. - Section 6 concludes the document.
+- Section 1 (current one) introduces the document, describing the context of the outcomes of the work performed within the task and highlights its relation to the rest of the tasks and deliverables of the project. - Section 2 documents the motivation and challenges in the access of the deployed microservices of a microservices-based platform by the clients.
+This particular section remained unchanged from the previous iteration of the deliverable. - Section 3 presents the design overview and design specifications of the INFINITECH Open API Gateway component, as well as the use cases addressed, along with the corresponding sequence diagrams.
+The particular section has been extended to document the addressed business need and rationale behind the designed solution. - Section 4 presents the implementation details of the delivered version of the INFINITECH Open API Gateway component.
+The particular section has been extended to document the necessary updates related to the advancements on the implementation of the INFINITECH Open API Gateway. - Section 5 presents the list of baseline technologies and tools that are utilised in the implementation of the INFINITECH Open API Gateway component.
+This particular section remained unchanged from the previous iteration of the deliverable. - Section 6 concludes the document.